wurmlab/SBC361-programming-in-R/practical2.md

 The tricky part here is reversing a single string of characters.
 Search around for `strsplit`.
 You will need to:

-* replace bases with their complement (look up the `chartr()` function)
+* replace bases with their complement (you can use `gsub`, judiciously replacing uppercase characters with lowercase characters (or vice-versa)).
 * split the string of DNA bases into separate characters with `strsplit`.
-Note that `strsplit` returns a list, so you will need to use `unlist()` to obtain a string again
+Unfortunately, `strsplit` confusingly returns a list, so you will need to use `unlist()` to obtain a string again
 * reverse the sequence
 * remove the spaces to get your single string of DNA bases (look into the help files for the `paste()` function)
 * return the reverse-complement sequence

 #### Q17.
 (Mastermind question).
 Translate your triplet string from Q15 into amino acids.
 Note: depending on your method, you may not need to convert it to RNA first.
 You can use a codon-to-amino-acid table and code the translation yourself.
+Your solution could include a function calling a function.
 Alternatively, you could search around and load a specific package for the manipulation of biological sequences.

 ## Bringing it all together

 Well done for making it this far!
 Now try to bring all of your knowledge together.
 Have another look over your previous notes and make sure these ideas are still fresh in your mind.
 Have a go at writing your own scripts, preferably combining a number of different concepts (for example, you could try making a function that acts on a matrix and then using this function within a loop).
 Another good idea would be to come up with a problem that you want to solve (either for fun or for other coursework) and then write a function that solves it.

 Many of the ideas presented in this and the last session are designed to challenge you.
 Do not expect to understand them from a single read through the material.
 Rather, you will have to play around with many different examples and applications before the penny drops completely.
 On the plus side, structures such as loops and functions are common to almost all programming languages, and so once you understand these concepts the world of programming is your oyster!